-Hari Raya Haji, otherwise known as the “Festival of Sacrifice”, is celebrated over a period of three days by Muslims all over the world.
-It commemorates the Prophet Abraham’s willingness to sacrifice his son in the name of God.
-According to the Islamic calendar, Hijrah, this festival starts on the 10th day of the month of Dhul Hijja, 70 days after the holy month of Ramadan.
+Hari Raya Haji, otherwise known as the “Festival of Sacrifice”, is celebrated over a period of four days by Muslims in Islamic countries.
+It commemorates Prophet Ibrahim (Abraham)’s unwavering faith and trust in God, demonstrated through his willingness to sacrifice his son Ismail (Ishmael) as an act of submission to God’s command.
+According to the Islamic calendar, this festival starts on the 10th day of the month of Zulhijjah.

 Aside from this, the theme of sacrifice is also salient in how Hari Raya Haji marks the end of Hajj.
 The largest annual pilgrimage in the world, Hajj sees thousands of pilgrims converging on the Holy Land of Mecca to perform a series of symbolic rituals.
 The journey to Mecca is an arduous one, and thus calls for pilgrims to make significant physical and spiritual sacrifices.
 The journey also demonstrates the powerful unity between Muslim brotherhood and sisterhood as pilgrims come together in solidarity.
 The Hajj is considered the fifth pillar of Islam, and is a religious obligation for able-bodied Muslims with the financial means.